morganwilliamsb/website/_listen/ildio-on-bbc-radio-3.md

 *for ensemble*

 *ILDIO* — meaning *surrender* — explores musical emergence through a process of gradual filtration.
-The work begins with twelve superimposed layers, which are progressively removed until a single, coherent thread remains.
+The piece begins with twelve superimposed layers, which are progressively removed until a single, coherent thread remains.
 Rather than presenting a fixed argument, the piece invites the listener to witness the difficulty of arriving at clarity: a journey through density, uncertainty, and instability towards something more focused.

 The opening texture is intentionally overloaded, with all players active at once.
 This density reflects a state of excess — competing ideas, simultaneous trajectories — before any hierarchy has been established.
-As the work unfolds, the texture thins section by section, allowing space, breath, and direction to emerge.
+As the piece unfolds, the texture thins section by section, allowing space, breath, and direction to emerge.
 The process of reduction becomes a metaphor for composing itself: listening through noise in order to discover what matters.

 **Performance / Recording**
 World premiere performed by Birmingham Contemporary Music Group and L’Instant Donné, conducted by Catherine Larsen-Maguire.